okuryu/package-json-flatten/README.md

 $ package-json-flatten
 ```

-It will finds the package.json file in the current directory in default and reformat it based on order the [NPM official package.json reference](https://www.npmjs.org/doc/package.json.html).
+It will finds the package.json file in the current directory in default and reformat it based on order the [npm official package.json reference](https://docs.npmjs.com/files/package.json).

 ```js
 {